kai9987kai/evolution-simulator/progress.md

 - Added a deterministic seeded PRNG, `window.advanceTime(ms)`, and `window.render_game_to_text()`.
 - Added research and model documentation to `README.md`.
 - Reworked perception to periodic cached sensing so population growth does not create a quadratic scan on every physics tick.
+- Replaced wraparound movement with bounded reflective habitat edges so the hot and cool ends of the thermal gradient are no longer artificially adjacent.
+- Added heritable behavioral plasticity, thermoregulatory habitat choice, and an explicit energetic cost for maintaining plasticity.
+- Added mean thermal lag, mean plasticity, a drought resistance/recovery assay, genuine extinction, and an experimental warm-adapted gene-flow pulse.

 ## Verification